-Applications for admission to the courses in Autumn 2014 will be processed in accordance with the regulations, procedures and timetable described in the Professional Master of Education (NUI) Applications Centre's Website.
+Applications for admission to the courses in Autumn 2017 will be processed in accordance with the regulations, procedures and timetable described in the Postgraduate Applications Centre's Website.
 No applicant should attempt to complete the Form without first reading these Instructions.

-The Professional Master of Education (NUI) Applications Centre is agent for and acts on behalf of the universities participating in the Application System.
+Postgraduate Applications Centre (PAC) is agent for and acts on behalf of the universities participating in the Application System.
 The application regulations, procedures and timetable are agreed annually by these universities.
-The Professional Master of Education (NUI) Applications Centre has no discretion to set them aside so as either to afford special treatment to any applicant over another or to deprive any applicant of his/her entitlement in favour of another.
+The Postgraduate Applications Centre (PAC) has no discretion to set them aside so as either to afford special treatment to any applicant over another or to deprive any applicant of his/her entitlement in favour of another.

 Instructions for Applicants

 Applicants for admission to the Professional Master of Education beginning in Autumn 2017 at any one or more of the above-named Universities are required to complete a single common application form.
 Preferences must be expressed if applying to more than one programme.
 The online PME application form must be completed by Thursday 1st December 2016.
 The application fee is €80 and must be paid with a visa card.
 All supporting documentation must be submitted by Thursday 8th December to PAC, 1 Courthouse Square, Galway.
 If you wish to make a late application, it must be completed no later than Friday 17th February 2017 at a cost of €120, payable by visa card.
 Supporting documents for late applications must be submitted by Friday 24th February 2017 to PAC.
 Applicants will be assessed on the basis of information supplied in the Form together with accompanying documentation.